 About The Canakkale Martyrs Memorial

-It was launched on 25 April 1915 by the Commonwealth and the French in order to remove the Ottoman Empire from the First World War and clear a supply route to Russia.
+It was launched on 25 April 1915 by the Commonwealth and the French in order to both remove the Ottoman Empire from the First World War and clear a supply route to Russia.
 It was also hoped that it would end the stalemate on the Western Front.
 The campaign failed and Allied troops were evacuated from Gallipoli.

-The Canakkale Martyrs Memorial is a large four columned structured, each rising up 41.7 metres and with a Turkish flag on the underside of its square roof.
+The Canakkale Martyrs Memorial is a large four columned structure, with each column rising nearly 42 metres.
+A Turkish flag adorns the underside of its square roof.

 Discover the best Historic Sites in Turkey, from Hagia Sophia to the Helles Memorial and more, includes interactive map of the top Turkish cultural locations and monuments.